jeremyandrews/kakaia/README.md

 ### Notes

+The Kakaia engine is written in Rust, using the [Rust bindings for the deepspeech library](https://github.com/RustAudio/deepspeech-rs) for speech-to-text conversions, and [Actix](https://actix.rs/) for the API.

+The model included with DeepSpeech 0.6.0 was mostly trained with American English data and does not work will with other accents. https://hacks.mozilla.org/2019/12/deepspeech-0-6-mozillas-speech-to-text-engine/

-The Kakaia engine depends on [audrey](https://github.com/RustAudio/audrey) to support the following audio file types:
+Deepspeech-rs currently requires that audio be recorded with a single mono-track, at 16,000 Hz.
+It uses [audrey](https://github.com/RustAudio/audrey) to support the following audio file types:

 - FLAC (`.flac`)
 - Ogg Vorbis (`.ogg`)
 - WAV (`.wav`)
 - ALAC within CAF (`.caf`)

-Deepspeech currently requires that audio be recorded with a single mono-track, at 16,000 Hz.

 ## Roadmap